 Tell us about the ongoing application process and what you are looking for in the next cohort.

 The application is open now and will close March 8th.
 We have spots for 3 people and are targeting a move-in date of May 1.
 Our selection process will remain broad; we are looking for passionate people who are trying to launch or scale any type of social enterprise.
 The Guild is very issue agnostic.
-We are happy to take on social entrepreneurs whose ventures are either a side project or a full-time job.
-Check out the application on our website!
+We are happy to take on social entrepreneurs whose ventures are either a side project or a full-time job.!

 Diversity is core to what we do.
 It has been great to have fellows who focus on different issues living with people who have a wide variety of lived experiences.
 They really engage and learn a lot from each other; it has been neat to see them challenge each other and have in-depth conversations.